 Once the Jack Robinson Development Corporation was on stable footing, she turned her eyes toward honoring the rest of Jack’s activism.
 In 1973 Rachel, along with her brother Charles Williams, lawyer and ambassador Frank Williams (no relation to Charles), and family friend Marty Edelman, formed the Jackie Robinson Foundation.
 The foundation’s mission was to further the education and leadership development opportunities of minority children with few economic resources at their disposal.
 Beginning in 1975, the foundation became the sole beneficiary of the Afternoon of Jazz annual fundraiser.
 In 1978 the first recipient of a foundation scholarship, Debora Young, graduated from Boston College.
 Rachel was on hand to give Debora her diploma.
 Since then, more than 1,500 students have received financial support from the foundation, which as of 2020 had an annual operating budget of $9 million.65

 Jack was the recipient of numerous posthumous accolades, and Rachel was frequently on hand to accept them.
 The first was just a few months after his death, when in March of 1973 the New York Urban League awarded him its annual Frederick Douglass tribute, presented by Jack’s old ally, New York Governor Nelson Rockefeller.66 In 1984 she accepted Jack’s Presidential Medal of Freedom, the highest civilian award in the United States, from President Ronald Reagan.
-In a strange twist of fate, also honored at that event was Maria Shriver, founder of the Special Olympics and sister of Jack’s earlier political foil, John F. Kennedy.
+In a strange twist of fate, also honored at that event was Maria Shriver, founder of the Special Olympics and niece of Jack’s earlier political foil, John F. Kennedy.
 Rachel returned to Washington in 2003 when he was awarded the Congressional Gold Medal, this one the highest honor a civilian can receive from Congress, turning a rare double play.67

 Rachel received numerous superlatives of her own, including the Candace Award for Distinguished Service from the National Coalition of 100 Black Women, given to a “Black role model of uncommon distinction who ha[s] set a standard of excellence for young people of all races.”68 She also won the Equitable Life Black Achievers Award and the Associated Black Charities Black History Makers Award.
 She received 12 honorary doctorates, including one from her alma mater, New York University.69 Her other alma mater presented her with the UCLA Medal in 2009, the University’s highest honor.
 In 2017 she was given the Buck O’Neil Lifetime Achievement Award by the Baseball Hall of Fame and Museum, presented every three years to a person who enhances baseball’s positive image on society.